Only the Strong Survive (Bruce Springsteen album)

 Only the Strong Survive is the twenty-first studio album by the American singer-songwriter Bruce Springsteen, released on November 11, 2022, through Columbia Records.

-The album is a cover album of R&B and soul songs, and his second cover album following We Shall Overcome: The Seeger Sessions (2006).
+The album is a cover album of R&B and soul songs, and Springsteen's second cover album following We Shall Overcome: The Seeger Sessions (2006).
 It was announced on September 29, 2022, along with the release of "Do I Love You (Indeed I Do)", a cover of the song by Frank Wilson.
 The singles "Nightshift", "Don't Play That Song" and "Turn Back the Hands of Time" followed throughout October and November 2022.
 The album title is an eponymous reference to its first track, a cover of the original "Only the Strong Survive" by Jerry Butler.
 The album was nominated for the Grammy Award for Best Traditional Pop Vocal Album at the 66th Annual Grammy Awards.

 Background and recording

 In mid-September 2022, Rolling Stone founder Jann Wenner revealed that Springsteen planned to release a new album before the end of the year.
 Springsteen formally announced the record on September 29, and expressed in a statement that he "wanted to make an album where [he] just sang" and tried to "do justice" to "the great American songbook of the '60s and '70s".
 He recorded the album at his Thrill Hill Recording studio in New Jersey following his sessions for Letter to You (2020).
 The album was produced by Ron Aniello, who played all the instruments except Springsteen's guitar and piano, and horns played by the E Street Horns.
 It also includes two duets with Sam Moore.